Gukovo: History

+Early history

 The city of Gukovo was founded in the Provallia Steppe in 1878 as a railway station.
 It was further developed due to the presence of high quality anthracite coal reserves.
 Coal was mined here before the revolution of 1917.

 In the early 19th century, in 1802, the land on which the city is located today, belonged to the Cossack centurion Gukov, who founded the khutor.
 However, the town was born in 1878, when a new railroad went through this territory, connecting Likhaya station with the center of Donetsk coal basin - Debaltsevo.
 The railway station, built on the future territory of the city, was originally called Kovalyovo, but in 1904 it was renamed Gukovo.

 The settlement at the station grew at the expense of the population of nearby farms, who moved here to get work at the mines and mines that appeared here.
 The largest mine was owned by the Azov Coal Company.
 However, during the civil war, the economic development of the area was only stopped, and was only resumed at the end of the 1920s.
+Gukovo was administratively part of the Donets Governorate of Ukraine from 1920 to 1924.
 In 1927, coal mining was started in the Uglerod mine, and in 1929, the mine of the former Azov company was restored and named "Anthracite".
 In the thirties built several more mines, united in February 1939 in the trust "Gukovugol" combine "Rostovugol".
 In the villages started to appear relatively comfortable houses, schools, clubs, the first mechanized bakery was built.

+World War II

-Nazi occupation of Gukovo lasted six months: from July 19, 1942 to February 14, 1943.
+German occupation of Gukovo lasted six months: from July 19, 1942 to February 14, 1943.
 A tragic page in the history of Gukovo was the mass execution of hundreds of disobedient residents in Kovalevsky stone quarry.
 In mining villages for the entire period of occupation there were underground resistance groups.
 After the victory in the Battle of Stalingrad on February 2, 1943 the Soviet troops moved westward, overcoming the resistance of the Nazis.
 The 5th Tank Army, which included the 47th Guards Division and the 321st Infantry Division, entered Gukovo, Zverevo, Likhaya and Krasny Sulin in the offensive zone.
 On February 14 regiments of the 321st division liberated settlements of Svetly, Uglerod, Zamchalovo and Zapovedny.
-The next day Gukovo was completely liberated from Nazi invaders.
-After liberation from the Nazi invaders a rapid reconstruction of mines and settlements at them began.
-In 1948 the trust "Gukovugol" was awarded the Order of the Red Banner of Labor for its success.
-Gradually the settlements began to grow and merged into the city with a new center, built on an empty place.
+The next day Gukovo was completely liberated from German Nazi invaders.